• Home

 Painted by local artist (and a friend of Housewives), the late Carl Butler, this mural was seen as an opportunity to relay an encouraging message to passersby.

-5. Splash of Color mural at South & Market
+5. Splash of Color Mural at South & Market

 Outdoor Photoshoot Locations in Frederick Md